ash900/RestaurantOrderingApp/README.md

 # RestaurantOrderingApp

-A basic Food Ordering App for Android.
-Built with Reactive Native, Node.JS and Javascript
+A basic demo of a restaurant ordering app.
+This app was made for Android and built using React Native.